-10.3.2.10 Mapping between FEEL and other domains
+10.3.2.12 Mapping between FEEL and other domains

 A FEEL expression e denotes a value e in the semantic domain.
-Some kinds of values can be passed between FEEL and external Java methods, between FEEL and external PMML sls, and between FEEL and XML, as summarized in Table 39.
+Some kinds of values can be passed between FEEL and external Java methods, between FEEL and external PMML models, and between FEEL and XML, as summarized in Table 42.
 An empty cell means that no mapping is defined.

-Table 39: Mapping between FEEL and other domains
+Table 42: Mapping between FEEL and other domains

-FEEL value Java XML PMML decimal decimal, PROB-NUMBER, PERCENTAGE-NUMBER number java.math.BigDecimal integer integer, INT-NUMBER double double, REAL-NUMBER string java.lang.String string string, FIELD-NAME date and time, time javax.xml.datatype.
-XMLGregorianCalendar date, dateTime, time, dateTimestamp date, dateTime, time conversion required for dateDaysSince, et. al. duration javax.xml.datatype.
+FEEL value Java XML PMML decimal decimal, PROB-NUMBER, PERCENTAGE-NUMBER number java.math.BigDecimal integer integer, INT-NUMBER double double, REAL-NUMBER string java.lang.String string string, FIELD-NAME date and time, javax.xml.datatype. date, dateTime, time, date, dateTime, time time XMLGregorianCalendar dateTimestamp conversion required for dateDaysSince, et. al. duration javax.xml.datatype.
 Duration yearMonthDuration, dayTimeDuration boolean java.lang.Boolean boolean boolean list java.util.List contain multiple child elements array (homogeneous) context java.util.Map contain attributes and child elements

 Sometimes we do not want to evaluate a FEEL expression e, we just want to know the type of e.
 Note that if e has QNs, then a context may be needed for type inference.
-We write type(e) as the type of the domain element FEEL(e, c).
+We write type(e) as the type of the domain element type(e).

-10.3.2.11 Function Semantics
+10.3.2.13 Function Semantics